99003612/SDLC_LTTS/README.md

 ## Challenges

 1. We faced challenges in drawing UML's diagrams.
-2. We faced challenges in unit testing.
+2. We faced challenges in unit testing and code inpector.
-3. We faced challenges in test plan
+3. We faced challenges in test plan.
-4. We faced challenges in makefile
+4. We faced challenges in makefile.

 ## Learning folder
 1. [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)